nlebeck/CouchPotato/README.md

 * `width` element: sets the width of the CouchPotato window in pixels.
 Change this number to change the window size (the height scales automatically with the width).

-## A note about the default browser

-As of July 2019, the default browser is Google Chrome.
-Why Google Chrome?
-Unfortunately, it is the only browser that is still compatible with CouchPotato:

-* Internet Explorer used to be the default browser, since it is on everyone's computer and supports 1080p video playback, but it is not supported anymore by sites like Hulu.

-* Microsoft Edge is a UWP app, and I can't figure out how to start UWP apps from inside of a C# program (I think it might actually be impossible).

-* Mozilla Firefox used to work with CouchPotato, but after a recent update, it looks like when you call `Process.Start()` on the Firefox executable, the resulting process starts other processes and then immediately exits.
-As a result, CouchPotato thinks Firefox has closed when it is still open, and it doesn't have the `Process` object that it needs to make keyboard mode work.

 ## Programming notes

 * I use `mouse_event()` rather than `SendInput()` to spoof mouse input because